NEWO-J/jonahowen.com/content/blog/honeypot-in-the-cloud.md

 at 10:28: a successful login from the same IP Credentials used: [root/1234567890]

-### 10:29 AM - The "Litmus Test"
+### 10:29 AM - The Pre-Screening
+A common pattern in modern malware dropper bots is a sort of "pre-screening test" In this stage, the bot will run several commands with the goal of answering this question:
+*“Is this machine a real, useful target where my malware will successfully run?"*

-Heres a breakdown of what this command does:
+Heres a breakdown of what the command does:

 1. Reset the PATH variable `export PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:$PATH`
 2. Collect OS / Kernel Info `uname=$(uname -s -v -n -m 2>/dev/null)`